Strange Days (film): Critical reception

 Retrospectively, the film's critical standing has improved.
 Roger Ebert's correspondent Michael Mirasol felt that Strange Days had some obvious weaknesses, including a dialogue that is too polished for its setting, but nevertheless judged its "devotion to its characters, its remarkable use of POVs to create its consistent atmosphere of apprehension and excitement, and most of all, its fearlessness."
 In 2009, Drew Morton of the Pajiba website considered Strange Days an "extremely underappreciated film" and "the best piece of cyberpunk to grace celluloid since Ridley Scott's Blade Runner."
 Strange Days also garnered a small cult following, who felt that the film has been overlooked by a casual mass audience and misguided critics.

-On Rotten Tomatoes, the film has an approval rating of 66% with an average rating of 6.4/10, based on reviews from 53 critics.
+On Rotten Tomatoes, the film has an approval rating of 70% with an average rating of 6.6/10, based on reviews from 56 critics.
 The website's consensus states: "Strange Days struggles to make the most of its futuristic premise, but what's left remains a well-directed, reasonably enjoyable sci-fi fantasy."
 On Metacritic, it holds a weighted average score of 66 of out 100, based on 30 reviews, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on a scale of A+ to F.

 Home media

 Strange Days was released on VHS in the United States by 20th Century Fox Home Entertainment on April 2, 1996.
-A special widescreen THX LaserDisc was released in the United States on May 22, 1996.
-The LaserDisc's special features included a 1-hour lecture about how the opening scene was filmed, two deleted scenes, a music video for "Selling Jesus" directed by Kathryn Bigelow, the original teaser and theatrical trailers, and photo galleries of storyboards and production stills.
-On September 28, 1999, the film was released on DVD in the United States, containing all the features from the LaserDisc version, except for the music video and photo galleries.
+A special widescreen THX certified LaserDisc was released in the United States on May 22, 1996.
+The LaserDisc's special features included a one-hour lecture about how the opening scene was filmed, two deleted scenes, a music video for "Selling Jesus" directed by Kathryn Bigelow, the original teaser and theatrical trailers, and photo galleries of storyboards and production stills.
+On September 28, 1999, the film was released on DVD in the United States, containing all the features from the LaserDisc version except for the music video and photo galleries.
+The film was released on Blu-ray in Germany on April 23, 2015, by Koch Media, containing all the features from the LaserDisc version except the photo galleries.
+The Blu-ray was released in the United Kingdom on September 25, 2017, by Mediumrare Entertainment.